-One interesting feature is the storage tiering, based on T0 Flash storage, T1 FC drives and T2 SATA drives.
+One interesting feature for hybrid systems is the storage tiering, based on Tier0 SCM and Tier1 Flash storage

-EMC FAST, or "fully automated storage tiering" checks for data usage patterns on files and moves them as required between Fibre Channel, SAS and flash drives to optimise cost effectiveness and performance requirements.
+EMC FAST, or "fully automated storage tiering" checks for data usage patterns on files and moves them as required between SCM and flash drives to optimise cost effectiveness and performance requirements.
 Supported subsystems include the V-Max, the Clariion CX4 and the NS unified system.

 FAST can also be configured manually to move application data to higher performing disk on selected days of the month or year.
 This could be useful for a monthly payroll application , for example.